agrawalprash/traceable-mixnets/README.md

 ## Artifact Evaluation

+We now provide instructions to reproduce the results mentioned in the paper.
+Our instructions and reported numbers are specifically for the case of $n=10^$ ciphertexts in the mixnet input list and $m=4$ mix-servers (see Figure 10 - column for $m=4$ and $n=10^4$ in the top table and detailed breakdown in the bottom table).
+Values for other settings can be similarly obtained.

 ### Main Results and Claims

 #### Main Result 1: Our distributed set membership proof is faster than state-of-the-art collaborative zkSNARKs by ~86x

-The per-prover time in our distributed set membership proof for $10000$ ciphertexts against a set of $10000$ plaintexts is $500$ seconds (Figure 11 row 1; supported by experiment 1), whereas the prover time in a single-prover set membership zkSNARK for $10000$ proofs is $21700$ seconds (Figure 11 row 2; supported by experiment 2).
-This allows us to estimate the corresponding per-prover time in a collaborative zkSNARK as $2\times 21700 = 43400$ seconds --- without including the time taken to generate and secret-share the SNARK witness among the provers in a collaborative zkSNARK --- which makes our approach conservatively $43400/500=86\times$ faster (Section 6.2 - para 3).
-Further, the estimated prover time in a single-prover cpSNARK-Set set membership proof is $2200$ seconds for $10000$ proofs --- without including the time taken to generate the membership witness (Section 6.2 - para 4; supported by experiment 3).
+The per-prover time in our distributed set membership proof for $10000$ ciphertexts against a set of $10000$ plaintexts is $500$ seconds (row "DB-SM - $M_k$"; supported by experiment 1), whereas the estimated per-prover time in a collaborative zkSNARK for $10000$ proofs is $43400$ seconds (row "collab-zkSNARK-SM"; supported by experiment 2).
+This makes our approach conservatively $43400/500=86\times$ faster than collaborative zkSNARKs (we do not count the time taken by collaborative zkSNARKs to generate and secret-share SNARK witnesses).
+Further, the estimated prover time in a single-prover cpSNARK-Set set membership proof is $2200$ seconds for $10000$ proofs --- without including the time taken to generate the membership witness (Section 6 - last para; supported by experiment 3).

 #### Main Result 2: Our distributed reverse set membership proof is faster than state-of-the-art collaborative zkSNARKs by ~18x

-The per-prover time in our distributed reverse set membership proof for $10000$ plaintexts against a set of $10000$ ciphertexts is $2400$ seconds (Figure 11 row 3; supported by experiment 1), whereas the prover time in a single-prover reverse set membership zkSNARK is $21700$ seconds (Figure 11 row 4; supported by experiment 2).
-This allows us to estimate the corresponding per-prover time in a collaborative zkSNARK as $2\times 21700 = 43400$ seconds similar to above, which makes our approach conservatively $43400/2400=18\times$ faster (Section 6.2 - para 3).
+The per-prover time in our distributed reverse set membership proof for $10000$ plaintexts against a set of $10000$ ciphertexts is $2400$ seconds (row "DB-RSM - $M_k$"; supported by experiment 1), whereas the estimated per-prover time in a collaborative zkSNARK for $10000$ proofs is $43400$ seconds (row "collab-zkSNARK-RSM"; supported by experiment 2).
+This makes our approach conservatively $43400/2400=18\times$ faster.
 The cpSNARK-Set approach of experiment 3 does not work for reverse set membership.

 *Note:* The specific times mentioned above are corresponding to our test hardware setup and sample reports, but the relative performance advantage of our approach is expected to remain consistent across different hardware configurations.